Over the Christmas season the Vancouver Aquarium features 4D holiday movies, special themed exhibits and a Scuba Claus Santa swimming with the fishes.

 Photos of Scuba Claus in the fish tank are hard to take because it’s dark and the glass reflects flashes.
 A dry Santa is available for photos some years at specific times at the entrance to the Aquarium, however, and a wet Scuba Claus can be seen for about a minute upstairs after he gets out of the water.

-Note: Scuba Claus and other photo opportunities with Santa only take place up to and including Christmas Eve most years.
-After December 24th he’s no longer around (as he’s either too busy delivering presents or recuperating from all his hard work).
+Note: Photo opportunities with Santa were not available during the 2022/2023 season.
+In years that they do happen, they only take place up to and including Christmas Eve.
+After December 24th Santa’s no longer around (as he’s either too busy delivering presents or recuperating from all his hard work).

 Christmas 4D Movies